Open-EO/openeo-hub/README.md

 * explore publicly available containers to run UDFs

 ## Getting started
-This app will soon be deployed at http://hub.openeo.org/.
+This app is deployed at http://hub.openeo.org/.

 If you want to set it up yourself, follow these steps: